The Norman Tower (Bury St Edmunds)

 The Norman Tower, also known as St James' Gate, is the detached bell tower of St Edmundsbury Cathedral, Bury St Edmunds, Suffolk.
-Originally constructed in the early 12th century as the gatehouse of the vast Abbey of Bury St Edmunds, it is one of only two surviving structures of the Abbey, the other being Abbey Gate, located 150 metres to the north.
+Originally constructed in the early 12th century, as the gatehouse of the vast Abbey of Bury St Edmunds, it is one of only two surviving structures of the Abbey, the other being Abbey Gate, located 150 metres to the north.
 The Abbey itself lies in ruins, approximately 200 metres to the east.
 As a virtually unaltered structure of the Romanesque age, the tower is both a Grade I listed building and a Scheduled Ancient Monument.
 The tower is considered amongst the finest Norman structures in East Anglia.

 History

 Medieval era

-The tower was constructed under the auspices of Anslem, Abbot of Bury St Edmunds, from 1120 to 1148 as the principal gateway into the abbey.
+The tower was constructed under the auspices of Anselm, Abbot of Bury St Edmunds, from 1120 to 1148 as the principal gateway into the abbey.
 The abbey at this time was one of the largest medieval churches in Europe, being more than 500 ft in length, and 240 ft wide at its western end.
 Two other churches were built in the medieval period within the grounds of the abbey, the Church of St Denis, and the Church of St Mary.

 The Church of St Denis was rebuilt in 1135 as the Church of St James, later to become St Edmundsbury Cathedral, and was located a stone's throw from the walls of the tower.
 Both churches were rebuilt several times in the ensuing centuries, but little changed with the tower until the Dissolution of the Monasteries.

 The abbey was dissolved by order of Henry VIII in 1539 and from this point on, the tower's primary purpose was now as the bell tower for the Church of St James, which had no tower of its own.
 Ruins of the eastern end of the abbey still survive behind the present cathedral, as does a portion of the west front, known as Sampson's Tower.
 Sometime post-dissolution, the ground around the church was raised to prevent flooding, and as such the tower now sits nearly 6 feet below street level.